 Professor King’s work has been published in Nature, the UCLA Law Review, the Yale Journal of Health Policy, Law and Ethics, the American Journal of Law and Medicine, the Journal of Law, Medicine and Ethics, Health Affairs, the William and Mary Policy Review, the Hastings Law Journal, the Rutgers Law Journal, Hastings Womens’ Law Journal, Prenatal Diagnosis, and Human Reproduction.
 Her work has also been referenced in the New York Times, the Atlantic Monthly, and Slate Magazine.

-Professor King currently lives in Corte Madera with her husband, James, and her son, Otis.
-In her free time, she enjoys running, yoga, hiking and playing on the beach with her dog, Cosi.
+Professor King currently lives in Corte Madera with her husband, James, and her two sons, Otis and Asa.
+In her free time, she enjoys running, yoga, hiking, and playing on the beach with her dog, Mayzie.

 Expertise: Health Law and Policy, Assisted Reproduction Law, Genetics, and Torts

 UC Hastings offers you the following unique opportunities... to participate alongside medical students in a dynamic interdisciplinary environment to learn about how the law really impacts our healthcare system.